3. Tools

 2. Mean UCERF3 ([Field2017])

-Three most commonly used logic trees (named presets in OpenSHA) are available in R2D.
+Three of the most commonly used logic trees (named presets in OpenSHA) are available in R2D.
 The presets can be selected in the “Mean UCERF3 Presets” combo box.
 The available presets are “FM3.1 Branch Averaged”, “FM3.2 Branch Averaged”, and “(POISSON ONLY) Both FM Branch Averaged”.
 For each preset, there are more options to specify how to treat background seismicity, what probability model to use, and other parameters.
 More details of the ERF models can be found on the OpenSHA website

 For both UCERF models, users also need to specify the Maximum Distance (km) between the centroid of the sites and the earthquake sources (faults) they want to consider.
 Users also need to specify the maximum magnitude and the minimum magnitude they want to consider in the earthquake hazard simulation.
 Only the ruptures that satisfy these three criteria will be selected.

 After the ERF model parameters are set up, users should click the Forecast Rupture Scenarios button.
 R2D will run the user-specified ERF models implemented in OpenSHA.
-The generated earthquake ruptures will be saved as a .geojson file named RupFile.geojson in the “/HazardSimulation/GroundMotions/Output” folder in the local work directory of R2D.
+The generated earthquake ruptures will be saved as a .geojson file named RupFile.geojson in the “HazardSimulation/GroundMotions/Output” folder in the local work directory of R2D.
 The RupFile.geojson will be loaded to R2D and visualized in the lower part of the Earthquake Rupture Panel.

 Note